abdullahalashmmony/problem-solving/README.md

 # problem-solving

-That are a sample from problems I solved on Codeforces , URI , a2oj.
+That are samples from problems I solved on Codeforces , URI , a2oj.